 Making the Legs

 As I mentioned before, the plant stand idea came later after I had completed the top of one wood piece.
-Looking at the completed top Angie said “what if you use a plastic hanger to make hairpin legs?”
+Looking at the completed top Angie said “what if you use plastic hangers to make “hairpin legs”?”
 GENIUS!
 We held the completed top next to a hanger and decided the legs looked good at about 5″ long.

 I measured 5 1/2″ (extra 1/2″ goes into the wood) from the corner of a hanger and cut the plastic with a pair of pliers.
 Towards the center of pliers there’s usually a sharp edge to allow cutting.
 Then, I used this first leg to mark the remaining hanger for the other legs and cut them.
 The cut ends were sanded to remove any plastic burrs.
 One plant stand needs two plastic hangers for a set of three legs.
 We chose white to match the black and white pattern.